hackclub/wonderland/chests/10011 [19] [Zoom]/README.md

 ### Project Summary
 *What did you end up making?*
-- a very very safe bike tire accelerator that did not hit Leah's car once* at all
+- a very very safe bike tire accelerator

 ### How did the items in your box inspire you?
 *The _____ inspired me to __*